Madihakhan1/MadihaExam/src/README.md

 - `PUT /performances/{performanceId}/actors/{actorId}` – Assign an actor to a performance
 - `POST /performances/populate` – Populate database with sample performances and actors

-I use `PUT` to assign an actor to a performance because it's idempotent and suitable for updating an existing resource. `PATCH` could also be used, but `PUT` is more appropriate for complete assignment.
+**Using `PUT` to assign an actor is chosen due to idempotency and suitability for updating existing resources. `PATCH` could alternatively be used for partial updates, but `PUT` is clearer here.**

-### Populator
-- `GET /populator/users` – Populate default users
+### Additional (Not Implemented Yet)
-- `GET /populator/theater` – Populate performances and actors
+- Filtering performances by genre
+- Actor overview by revenue/time
+- Integration with external API to fetch props data by genre

 ### Security
 - `POST /auth/register` – Register user